A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Application III: Entropy production in stochastic thermodynamics

 In this subsection, we establish a connection between stochastic thermodynamics and the results presented in Section \ref{sec:potentialenergy}.
 Recall that the irreversibility of a non-equilibrium process is quantified through the time-forward and time-reversed measures, $\nu^\epsilon_x$ and $\rev{\nu}^\epsilon_x$, as shown in \eqref{ean:entropyderivation}.
 Consequently, the entropy decomposition in \eqref{eqn:entropyrate} is derived by leveraging the Fokker--Planck equation \eqref{eqn:FPE}.

 In Section \ref{sec:potentialenergy}, we have discussed time-reversals of general path measures.
-In particular, when $\Phi^\e$ takes the form \eqref{phi} and $V$ is not explicitly time-dependent, it follows from \eqref{RNnu1} that
+In particular, when $\Phi^\e$ takes the form \eqref{phi} and $V$ is not explicitly time-dependent, it follows from \eqref{eqn-19} that

-As our system \eqref{eqn:SDEentropy} has a time-independent drift, we see from Remark \ref{remark:5.5}-(iii) that to identify $\nu^\epsilon_x$ with the law of \eqref{eqn:SDEentropy} we need the drift $b^\e$ to be the gradient field $b^\e = -\nabla g^\e$ and $V$ to be time-independent and satisfy the stationary 2nd-order HJ equation \eqref{time-ind-HJ}.
+As our system \eqref{eqn:SDEentropy} has a time-independent drift, we see from Remark \ref{remark:5.5}-(iii) that to identify $\nu^\epsilon_x$ with the law of \eqref{eqn:SDEentropy} we need the drift $b^\e$ to be the gradient field $b^\e = -\nabla g^\e$, $V$ to be time-independent and $g$ solving the stationary 2nd-order HJ equation \eqref{time-ind-HJ}.
 In this case, the medium entropy production \eqref{def:mEP} is given by